 The duha let out a barely audible sigh.
-It heard the door slide open once, then twice.
+It heard the door slide open once, then shut.
 Immediately, the duha sprang up from the bed.
 It scooped up its linen robe from the floor.
 It slipped its arms through the sleeves and wrapped the loose garments twice around its slender body.

 The duha then pulled on the garment tightly.
 Pain means decency.
 It exhaled deeply and secured the robe by wrapping a worn brown satin sash around its midsection.
 The robe left nothing of its body exposed, save for the face, neck, hands, and feet.

 The master of the house was a woman nearing her fortieth year.
 She maintained a slim figure, which she displayed with lively fashion.
-Today she wore a form-fitting, fuschia silk dress robe with soft blue waves embroidered on it.
+Today she wore a form-fitting, fuchsia silk dress robe with soft blue waves embroidered on it.
 For now, however, the duha could only see the folds of the long robe as it dragged across the floor.

-It raised its gaze to the commissioner’s deep green eyes, framed by cheekbones made more prominent by the layer of pale face powder.
+It raised its gaze to the commissioner’s deep green eyes, framed by cheekbones made more prominent by the layer of pale powder.
 The mistress donned a pitch-black wig styled in two tight buns, which covered the commissioner’s naturally orange locks.
 The duha had been one of the few to see her outside of professional dress.
 Around her neck, she wore a muff sewn from a fox tail.

 The commissioner clicked her tongue.
 “Prepare yourself, duha.
 Immediately.
-Another seeks your…company.”
+Another seeks your company.”